huhuang03/reorderable_grid_view/README.md

 | `scrollSpeedController` | control how speed when scroll down when drag out of viewport                          |

 ## `dragWidgetBuilderV2`
-Normaly if you can do like this:
+Normaly you can do like this:

 ```
 dragWidgetBuilderV2: DragWidgetBuilderV2(